Javadyakuza/TIP3-Docs/Deployments/Internal/Burn.md

   }

   /*
-    Using burnByRoot function
-  */
+    Burning tip-3 tokens using burnByRoot function on the token root contract */

-  // Defining the burn amount to be used in the burnBYRoot function const burnByRootAmount: number = 5 * 10 ** deployRootFromDeployerParams.decimals;
+  // Defining the burn amount to be used in the burnByRoot function const burnByRootAmount: number = 5 * 10 ** deployRootFromDeployerParams.decimals;

   // Defining the balance of the token wallet before burning oldBal = (await getWalletData(aliceMultiWalletContract, tokenRootContract.address)).balance;

-  // Burning tip-3 tokens from the token root by calling (burnByRoot) on the token root contract await tokenRootContract.methods
+  // Burning tip-3 tokens using burnByRoot
+  await tokenRootContract.methods
     .burnTokens({
       amount: burnByRootAmount,